DecisiveAI/mdai-operator/README.md

 ```
 ## Project Distribution

-Following are the steps to build the installer and distribute this project to users.
+Following the options to release and provide this solution to the users.

+### By providing a bundle with all YAML files

 1. Build the installer for the image built and published in the registry: